yanisasri/cpsc-453-curves-surfaces/README.md

 <u>Notes:</u>
-* The program outputs into the console when a key is pressed (e.g. changed from bezier to b-spline curve, added control point, reset control points, etc.).
+* The program outputs into the console when a key is pressed (e.g. changed from bezier to b-spline curve, camera reset, etc.).
 * The Bezier curve is red and the B-Spline curve is blue.
 --------------------------